Thursday, April 12, 2007

 - Most importantly, this development of Palm itself, is that it combines the PalmOS Garnet (PalmOS 5) current with a Linux kernel.
-On the one hand our beloved supposed to be not forgotten for PalmOS simpre but presumably will be improved by a multitasking, robust and support new technologies Linux kernel.
-On the other hand, it seems that PalmOS Cobalt (PalmOS 6) is completely forgotten, but perhaps simply Cobalt is an advanced Garnet, and is the one used.
+For one assumes that our beloved be not forgotten for PalmOS simpre but presumably be improved by a multitasking, robust and support new technologies Linux kernel.
+On the other hand, it seems that PalmOS Cobalt (PalmOS 6) is completely forgotten, though perhaps Cobalt is just an advanced Garnet, and is the one used.
 Anyway, the new OS is certainly enough to seem current, and changes occurring underneath, something I think we all appreciate PalmOS users.

 Many improvements are anticipated to the current PalmOS 5

 - Ed Colligan out as key points in the new operating system the ability to have a team of fast ignition, conveniently portable with a long battery life.
 These are precisely the most important qualities of PalmOS, and I think a great success that has not been left in oblivion.

 - Additionally other missing from your current operating system, such as simultaneous voice and data processing, features and greater flexibility to support varied hardware enhance (hopefully the wifi from within this flexibility).

 PalmOS has many advantages over Windows Mobile and other competitors

 - Another aspect that is intended to enhance the Web browsing and online services.
 They have examples of backup systems and automatic software updates.
-Regarding Web browsing, just remember the recent agreement with Opera , creators of the popular mobile browser Opera Mini , to realize they think get away.
+Regarding Web browsing, just remember the recent agreement with Opera , creators of the popular mobile browser Opera Mini , to realize that they think go far.

 - Finally, the new operating system of the manga are not removed, but rather been developing Palm last a long time .